aura-stack-js/router/README.md

 # `@aura-stack/router`

-A lightweight, `TypeScript-first` router / endpoint library for modern NodeJs.
-Defines endpoints with full type safety (params, query, body), supports middleware chaining, and returns `Response` objects in the fetch-compatible style.
+A modern, **TypeScript-first** router and endpoint definition library for Node.js.
+Build fully-typed APIs with declarative endpoints, automatic parameter inference, and first-class middleware support — all returning native `Response` objects for seamless compatibility with the Fetch API.

 ## Table of Contents